Bachelor's Program in Sociology

 What causes social inequality in Germany?
 What are the differences between societies across Europe?
 Students of the bachelor’s program in Sociology learn to address and analyze current social issues and questions using scientific methods.

-You can select one of the following subjects as a minor:
+In addition to the core subject of Sociology, you can select one of the following subjects as a minor:

 • Political Science